-367. Notification of abandoned tank
+367 Notification of abandoned tank

-- (1) This regulation applies to a person conducting a business or undertaking at a workplace if - (a) the person controls or manages a tank at the workplace that is underground, partially underground or fully mounded; and - (b) the tank was used to store flammable gases or flammable liquids. - (2) The tank is taken to be abandoned if - (a) the tank has not been used to store flammable gases or flammable liquids for 2 years; or - (b) the person does not intend to use the tank to store flammable gases or flammable liquids again. - (3) The person must notify the regulator of the abandonment of the tank as soon as practicable after the tank is abandoned.
+(1) This clause applies to a person conducting a business or undertaking at a workplace if-

+- (a) the person controls or manages a tank at the workplace that is underground, partially underground or fully mounded, and - (b) the tank was used to store flammable gases or flammable liquids. - (2) The tank is taken to be abandoned if- - (a) the tank has not been used to store flammable gases or flammable liquids for 2 years, or - (b) the person does not intend to use the tank to store flammable gases or flammable liquids again. - (3) The person must notify the regulator of the abandonment of the tank as soon as practicable after the tank is abandoned.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (4) In this regulation, tank means a container, other than an IBC designed to use, handle or store hazardous chemicals in bulk, and includes fittings, closures and other equipment attached to the container.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (4) In this clause, tank means a container, other than an IBC designed to use, handle or store hazardous chemicals in bulk, and includes fittings, closures and other equipment attached to the container.